ouspg/CryptoCourse/README.md

   * `openssl` version 1.1.1f (31 Mar 2020).
 Examples from the OpenSSL Cookbook are based on this version, lower versions might be different and not bringing expected results.
   * [dieharder](https://webhome.phy.duke.edu/~rgb/General/dieharder.php) tool for random number generator (rng) testing
   * Code editor of your choice, `VSCodium` and `vim` are pre-installed.
+  * Git for assignment management.
+Web GUI usage is also allowed.
   * Different programming languages, depending on your choice

 Some additional software requirements might appear during the course.